lightman2/Hotpatching-Linux-x64/README.md

 * Select the appropriate active page which constains the function, this can be done by making all the functions to be aligned by a fixed offset say 8 bytes/16 bytes.

-* Then page containing the target function can be achieved by multiplying the offset with the page number.
+* Then page containing the target function can be achieved by performing logical AND of the target function & complement of 0xffff.

 * On x64 the page is typically 4K, thus all the target functions should be organized as if all target function are in one page.